• As per Vertex, Last Mile Delivery Market is projected to grow at a CAGR of 9% from 2025 to 2032.

 The same-day delivery segment is the fastest-growing within the last-mile delivery market.
 Fueled by increasing consumer demand for quicker deliveries and advancements in delivery technologies, this segment has seen explosive growth.
 Same day / express delivery is a premium service that guarantees the delivery of goods within a single day of purchase or order confirmation.
 This segment caters to consumers and businesses that require speed and reliability, offering faster transit times and higher costs.
 Same-day delivery is prevalent in industries such as e-commerce, grocery delivery, pharmaceuticals, and food delivery.

-Based on technology, the global last mile delivery market is segmented into autonomous vehicles, drones, and non-autonomous vehicles.
-In 2024, non-autonomous vehicles dominate the market, accounting for over 90% of the total revenue share in last mile delivery.
-These vehicles are traditionally operated by human drivers and include a range of delivery options, such as vans, trucks, motorcycles, and bikes.
-While not as advanced as autonomous vehicles or drones, non-autonomous vehicles remain central to last-mile operations due to their versatility, scalability, and established infrastructure.
-Non-autonomous vehicles are particularly advantageous for handling bulkier deliveries and navigating areas that may not yet be accessible by emerging technologies.
+In 2024, non-autonomous vehicles dominated the last mile delivery market, accounting for over 90% of the total revenue share.
+These vehicles, operated by human drivers, include a wide range of options such as vans, trucks, motorcycles, and bikes.
+While they are less advanced than autonomous vehicles and drones, non-autonomous vehicles remain essential in last-mile delivery operations due to their adaptability, scalability, and established infrastructure.
+They are particularly effective for transporting bulkier items and navigating areas that emerging technologies have not yet fully penetrated.

-In 2024, the retail and e-commerce segment accounted for approximately 60% of the global last mile delivery market share, driven by the rapid expansion of online shopping platforms.
-This segment includes the delivery of a wide range of products, from apparel and electronics to groceries and home essentials.
-The high volume of e-commerce transactions necessitates efficient route optimization, flexible delivery windows, and real-time tracking to enhance customer satisfaction.
-With growing consumer expectations for same-day and next-day deliveries, companies are heavily investing in automated fulfillment centers, AI-driven logistics, and autonomous delivery solutions.
-Additionally, the rise of direct-to-consumer (DTC) brands and subscription-based shopping models is further accelerating demand for seamless last mile delivery services.
+In 2024, the retail and e-commerce segment accounted for around 60% of the global last mile delivery market, fueled by the rapid growth of online shopping platforms.
+This segment spans a wide array of products, from apparel to groceries, and requires efficient route optimization, flexible delivery windows, and real-time tracking to meet customer demands for fast deliveries.
+To address this, companies are investing in automated fulfillment centers, AI-driven logistics, and autonomous delivery solutions.
+The rise of direct-to-consumer (DTC) brands and subscription models further accelerates the need for streamlined last mile delivery services.

 The global last mile delivery market has been significantly impacted by rising consumer demands for speed and convenience, as customers increasingly expect faster, flexible, and reliable delivery services.
 Consumers expect deliveries to be faster than ever before, leading to a substantial rise in demand for same-day and next-day deliveries.